cproctor/qualitative-coding/README.md

 codes, use `rename`.

 After you finish coding, you may want to use your codes for analysis.
-Tools are provided for viewing statistics and examples of codes, with many options for selecting and filtering.
+Tools are provided for viewing statistics, cross-tabulation, and examples of codes, with many options for selecting and filtering at various units of analysis.
+Results can be exported to CSV for downstream analysis.

 The `--coder` argument supports keeping track of multiple coders on a project, and there are options to filter on coder where relevant.
-More analytical tools, such as correlations (on multiple units of analysis) and inter-rater reliability are coming.
+More analytical tools, such as inter-rater reliability, are coming.

 ## Tutorial